kihonvn/english/vocabulary/set-n.md

 /set/

-## set of something - a group of similar things that belongs together in some way
+## set of something - a group of similar things that belongs together in some way (tập hợp)

 - Set theory
 - Set operations